paulrouget/servo-embedding-api/README.md

 - document all the "// Event: xxx"
 - scenario: open popup.
 How would that work? (think impots.gouv.fr)
 - how will this play out with /ports?
 For example, cursorIcon?
 - maybe we should abstract pipeline under HistoryEntry.
 What's the point of keeping pipeline?
+Should it happen/
+- swipping for history + anchor link

+- History implementation delegation:
+  - how to delegate history tree/vector to JS in a performant way
+    - maybe save the entries all along (not drop if goback then navigate)
+  - Pipeline without history at all?
+  - Why is BrowsingContext called BrowsingContext and not "HistoryEntries"
+  - Why can't we *not* use Servo implementation of history entries and let user land handle the entries
+  - how that would work with that: https://github.com/servo/servo/issues/13150